elmtree-askmo/cloudcannon-app/content/learn/chemistry/provide-an-example-of-a-heterogeneous-mixture-and-explain-its-characteristics.md

 ---
 _schema: default
-id: 161714
+id: 161866
 date: 2025-01-24
-title: >-
-    Provide an example of a heterogeneous mixture and explain its characteristics.
+title: Provide an example of a heterogeneous mixture and explain its characteristics.
-article_title: >-
-    Provide an example of a heterogeneous mixture and explain its characteristics.
+article_title: Provide an example of a heterogeneous mixture and explain its characteristics.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    Explains the characteristics of a heterogeneous mixture with salad as an example, highlighting visibly different components, separation methods, non-uniform composition, and distinct phases.
+    An example of a heterogeneous mixture is a salad, which features visibly distinct ingredients that can be separated by physical means, allowing for a non-uniform composition and the presence of distinct phases.
   page_keywords: >-
-    heterogeneous mixture, salad, visibly distinct components, physical separation, non-uniform composition, distinct phases, examples of mixtures, food mixtures
+    heterogeneous mixture,salad,ingredients,visibly distinct,separation by physical means,non-uniform composition,distinct phases
 author: QuickTakes
 question: >-
     Provide an example of a heterogeneous mixture and explain its characteristics.